yan-xinyi/ET_AKE/README.md

      └── evaluate.py                         # Evaluation module
 </pre>

-## Low-cost eye-tracking data acquisition
+##  Acquisition of Low-cost Eye-tracking Data
 ### Eye-tracking reading corpus preparation
 The corpus for this study emanates from the academic text abstracts of the journals "Journal of Information Science," "Journal of Information," and "Data Analysis and Knowledge Discovery," encompassing a total of 330 articles published from the year 2000 to 2022, with each journal contributing 110 abstracts.
 Among these, 10 articles from the "Journal of Information Science" are allocated for preliminary experiments, while the remaining 320 are earmarked for the formal eye-tracking experiment.
 The formal reading corpus comprises 1,215 complete sentences, inclusive of titles, amounting to a total of 64,969 characters.
 ### Experimental Environment and Participants